Emmanuel Pelaez: Vice presidency (1961–1965)

 Pelaez was elected vice president in 1961, simultaneously performing the functions of Foreign Affairs Secretary.
 He resigned in 1963 as Secretary, after a dispute with the Macapagal administration.
 In the same year, he was chosen Man of the Year by the Examiner and the following year was adjudged the Most Outstanding Alumnus during the Golden Jubilee Celebration of the University of Manila.

 In May 1962, the U.S. House of Representatives rejected a bill to authorise payment of the remaining owed to the Philippines for war damage claims despite support from the U.S. State Department, and Presidents Truman, Eisenhower, and Kennedy.
 Pelaez stated on the matter "the United States treats her friends more shabbily than those who are not with her... one has to blackmail Americans to get anything from them."

 False implication in Stonehill scandal

 On July 20, 1963, Justice Secretary Salvador Mariño falsely implicated Pelaez in an exposé on the Stonehill scandal broadcast on both radio and television, upon which Pelaez immediately submitted his resignation as Secretary of Foreign Affairs.
-On the evening of July 23, Pelaez held a contentious meeting with President Macapagal and other Liberal Party members at the Malacañang Palace, where Press Secretary Rufino "Fenny" Hechanova incurred a furious reaction from Pelaez after explaining to him that Liberal strategists had merely intended to borrow his honor to demonstrate that the Stonehill list clamored for by the Nacionalista Party was fake.
+On the evening of July 23, Pelaez held a contentious meeting with President Macapagal and other Liberal Party members at the Malacañang Palace, where Executive Secretary Rufino "Fenny" Hechanova incurred a furious reaction from Pelaez after explaining to him that Liberal strategists had merely intended to borrow his honor to demonstrate that the Stonehill list clamored for by the Nacionalista Party was fake.
 Pelaez later left the Liberal Party to switch back to the Nacionalista Party on January 15, 1964.

 On November 22, 1964, Pelaez lost the Nacionalista Party nomination for President of the Philippines to Senator Marcos, who would later be elected president in 1965.